vakuolga/react_graphql/README.md

 ## Overview

 Welcome to my React + GraphQL project.
-It showcases advanced proficiency in React, Redux, React Router, and Apollo Client.
+It showcases use of React, Redux, React Router, and Apollo Client.
 Testing is orchestrated with Testing-Library and Vitest.
-The primary goal is to prove skills in managing these technologies.
-The details of the tasks are outlined below.

 ## Task Description